-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS June 8, 2022
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS June 11, 2024

-The annual meeting of stockholders of BRT Apartments Corp., a Maryland corporation ("we", "us", "our", or the "Company") will be held at our offices, located at 60 Cutter Mill Road, Great Neck, NY on Wednesday, June 8, 2022, at 9:00 a.m., local time, to consider and vote on the following matters:
+The annual meeting of stockholders of BRT Apartments Corp., a Maryland corporation ("we", "us", "our", or the "Company") will be held at our offices, located at 60 Cutter Mill Road, Great Neck, NY on Tuesday, June 11, 2024, at 9:00 a.m., local time, to consider and vote on the following matters:

-- 1. The election of (i) four Class II Directors, each to serve until the 2025 Annual Meeting of Stockholders and until his successor is duly elected and qualifies and (ii) one Class III Director to serve until the 2023 Annual Meeting of Stockholders and until her successor is duly elected and qualifies; - A proposal to ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the year ending December 31, 2022; - 3.
-A proposal to approve BRT Apartments Corp.
-2022 Incentive Plan; and - 4.
+- The election of three Class I Directors, each to serve until the 2027 Annual Meeting of Stockholders and until his or her successor is duly elected and qualifies; - 2.
+A proposal to ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the year ending December 31, 2024; - 3.
+A proposal to approve the BRT Apartment Corp.
+2024 Incentive Plan; and - 4.
 Any other business properly brought before the meeting.

-The Board of Directors recommends that you vote "FOR" the election of each of the nominees listed in the accompanying proxy statement and "FOR" proposals 2 and 3.
+The Board of Directors recommends that you vote "FOR" the election of each of the nominees listed in the accompanying proxy statement, "FOR" proposal 2 to ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the year ending December 31, 2024, and "FOR" proposal 3 to approve the BRT Apartments Corp.
+2024 Incentive Plan.

-Holders of record of our common stock at the close of business on March 31, 2022 are entitled to notice of and to vote at the annual meeting and any adjournment or postponement thereof.
+Holders of record of our common stock at the close of business on March 15, 2024 are entitled to notice of and to vote at the annual meeting and any adjournment or postponement thereof.